Abenezer-Tilahun/OOP-school-library/README.md

 - Add new students or teachers.
 - Add new books.
 - Save records of who borrowed a given book and when.
+- Added unit test for classes using Rspec.

 ## General info
 This is project made with Ruby, with a basic UI(command line).
 User can create Person(teacher and student) .